Mark Canha Preview, Player Props: Brewers vs. Padres

 Mark Canha At The Plate

-- Canha has 20 doubles, a triple, seven home runs and 40 walks while hitting .245.
+- Canha is batting .245 with 20 doubles, a triple, seven home runs and 41 walks.

+- Canha has picked up a hit in 62 of 106 games this season, with multiple hits 15 times.

-- Looking at the 105 games he has played this season, he's hit a long ball in seven of them (6.7%), and in 1.8% of his trips to the plate.
+- He has homered in 6.6% of his games this year, and 1.8% of his trips to the plate.

-- Canha has had at least one RBI in 26.7% of his games this year (28 of 105), with two or more RBI eight times (7.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Canha has an RBI in 28 of 106 games this year, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.